 - You are assigned a Network Username when you are admitted to the university.
 You will use your Network Username to log in to the wired and wireless networks, university email, and other university systems.
 Before using your Network Username, you will need to set a password in myaccount.sc.edu.
 For security purposes, the password expires every six months.
 You will receive an email from the Division of IT Service Desk when the password is close to expiring.
 No one at the university will ask for your password.
 Do not respond to any emails requesting your Network Username and password.

-- Your VIP ID is an eight-digit number that is assigned to you when you are admitted to the university.
+- Your VIP ID is an eight-digit number that is assigned to you when you apply for admission to the university or for financial aid.
 It is used to log in to Self Service Carolina.
 Your VIP ID is included on your acceptance letter, given to you if you have applied for financial aid, and available in myaccount.sc.edu.

 - The USC ID is a unique combination of letters and numbers used by faculty and staff to securely manage your student information and records.
 You may be asked to provide your USC ID to verify your identity.
 The USC ID, which is not used to log in to any system, is printed on the back of your CarolinaCard and available in myaccount.sc.edu.

 - Visit to myaccount.sc.edu to select your preferred first name and your personal pronouns.
 Find more information here.